Leo Hurwitz

 Leo Hurwitz (June 23, 1909 – January 18, 1991) was an American documentary filmmaker.
-Among the films he directed were Native Land (1942) and Verdict for Tomorrow (1961), the Emmy Award- and Peabody Award-winning film of the Eichmann trial.
+Among the films he directed were Native Land (1942) and Verdict for Tomorrow (1961), the Peabody Award-winning and Emmy Award-nominated film of the Eichmann trial.
 He was blacklisted during the McCarthy period for his strong left-wing political beliefs.

 Background

-Leo Hurwitz was born on June 23, 1909, in Brooklyn, New York, to Jewish Russian immigrants.
+Hurwitz was born on June 23, 1909, in Brooklyn, New York City, to Jewish Lithuanian immigrants.
 He grew up in the Williamsburg section of Brooklyn.
 He had four sisters, including dancer Sophia Delza and psychoanalyst Marie Briehl.

 Hurwitz saw his first film at the age of four.
 Mesmerized by this medium of expression, he subsequently immersed himself in it.
 While in high school, he discovered the Harvard Club scholarship and decided to sit for the exam.
 Highly gifted and hard working, Hurwitz won the scholarship and attended Harvard University.
 Although he graduated summa cum laude, he was not granted an international merit-based fellowship for which he'd applied.
 His tutor, among others, attributed this rejection to his Jewish roots.

 Career

-Despite his great achievements and education, Hurwitz then struggled to secure employment during the Great Depression.
+Despite his achievements and education, Hurwitz then struggled to secure employment during the Great Depression.
 In his first few postgraduate years, he was the editor of New Theater Magazine and cameraman and co-writer of the acclaimed film The Plow That Broke the Plains (1936), among others.